-- The difference between (i) the sum of the Accumulated Value at Start of Year column plus the Compensatory column and (ii) the Accumulated Value at End of Year column is attributable to non-compensatory changes in the Corporation's accrued obligations during the year ended December 31, 2019.
+(1) The difference between (i) the sum of the Accumulated Value at Start of Year column plus the Compensatory column and (ii) the Accumulated Value at End of Year column is attributable to non-compensatory changes in the Corporation's accrued obligations during the year ended December 31, 2019.

-The difference between the Accumulated Value at Start of Year reported here and the Accumulated Value at End of Year reported in last year's management information circular for Messrs.
-Mionis and Chawla is attributable to different exchange rates used in last year's management information circular for Messrs.
-Mionis and Chawla is attributable to different exchange rates used in last year's management information circular for Messrs.
-Mionis and Chawla is attributable to different exchange rates used in last year's management information circular for Messrs.
-Mionis and Chawla is attributable to different exchange rates used in last year's management information circular for Messrs.
-(1) - (2)
+(2) The difference between the Accumulated Value at Start of Year reported here and the Accumulated Value at End of Year reported in last year's management information circular for Messrs.
+Mionis and Chawla is attributable to different exchange rates used in last year's management information circular and in this Circular.
+The exchange rate used in last year's management information circular was 1.00 = C